AlessandroYorba/Sierra/README.md

 Sierra Settings
 ---------------
 There are several options that you can enable for sierra.
 You can activate them by adding each of the following variables to your .vimrc.
-Remember to place the variables before declaring `colorscheme alduin`.
+Remember to place the variables before declaring `colorscheme sierra`.

 | Setting                            | Add to .vimrc                            | Screenshot                                                                |
 |------------------------------------|------------------------------------------|---------------------------------------------------------------------------|